nirmal-mekala/dotfiles/README.md

 This script performs three main functions:

-- creating simple symlinks between dotfiles in this directory and `~`
+- creating symlinks between dotfiles in this directory and `~`
+  - anything in the root of this repo that starts with a `.` will get symlinked automatically
 - creating symlinks between subdirectories in this directory and specific places within dotfiles (e.g. `nvim` goes to `~/.config/nvim`)
+  - you must manually register these symlinks in the script by adding them to the array
 - copying sample files that need machine-specific configuration

 It will backup existing files and skip if a symlink already exists.